OfficeDev/office-js-docs-pr/docs/develop/auth-with-office-dialog-api.md

 - [Office Add-in Microsoft Graph ASP.NET](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Office-Add-in-Microsoft-Graph-ASPNET): An ASP.NET based add-in (Excel, Word, or PowerPoint) that uses the MSAL.NET library and the Authorization Code Flow to log in and get an access token for Microsoft Graph data.
 - [Outlook Add-in Microsoft Graph ASP.NET](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Outlook-Add-in-Microsoft-Graph-ASPNET): Just like the one above, but the Office application is Outlook.
-- [Office Add-in Microsoft Graph React](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Office-Add-in-Microsoft-Graph-React): A NodeJS based add-in (Excel, Word, or PowerPoint) that uses the msal.js library, and the Implicit Flow, to login and get an access token for Microsoft Graph data.
+- [Office Add-in Microsoft Graph React](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/auth/Office-Add-in-Microsoft-Graph-React): A NodeJS based add-in (Excel, Word, or PowerPoint) that uses the msal.js library and the Implicit Flow to log in and get an access token for Microsoft Graph data.

 For more information, see: